behrendtio/pricing-api/README.md

 ### Create a superuser

-You will need a superuser account to get you started.
+You will need a superuser account if you'd want to add new products and edit things in admin.

 ```
 python manage.py createsuperuser